cst0313/cst0313.github.io/content/publication/conference-paper/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image sample from article'
+  caption: 'Image illustrating recurrence for cyclic variation'
   focal_point: ''
   preview_only: false